warp-contracts/academy/redstone-academy-docs/docs/pst/profit-sharing/profit-sharing-tokens.md

 :::info

-You can read more about on [ArWiki](https://arwiki.wiki/#/en/profit-sharing-tokens) and on [ArWeave medium](https://arweave.medium.com/profit-sharing-tokens-a-new-incentivization-mechanism-for-an-open-web-1f2532411d6e).
+You can read more about PSTs on [ArWiki](https://arwiki.wiki/#/en/profit-sharing-tokens) and on [ArWeave medium](https://arweave.medium.com/profit-sharing-tokens-a-new-incentivization-mechanism-for-an-open-web-1f2532411d6e).